SA-ResGS: Self-Augmented Residual 3D Gaussian Splatting for Next Best View Selection: Implementation Details

-To address this, we additionally construct an Extended NBV benchmark by selecting seven challenging scenes from Deep Blending and Tanks and Temples, characterized by irregular camera trajectories and diverse scene scales.
-This curated set introduces more realistic and unbalanced conditions, offering a complementary testbed for assessing robustness in active view selection.
+While these datasets provide a controlled and well-curated benchmark, their uniform view distribution limits the difficulty of NBV evaluation.
+Such settings often make NBV strategies appear less critical, since even simple heuristics (e.g., furthest-distance selection) can perform reliably under balanced coverage~\cite{Xiao:CVPR24:NeRFDirector}.
+To address this issue, we additionally construct an Extended NBV benchmark by selecting five challenging scenes from Deep Blending~\cite{deepblending} and Tanks and Temples~\cite{tankandtemples}, characterized by irregular camera trajectories and diverse scene scales.
+This curated set introduces more realistic and unbalanced conditions, offering a complementary testbed for evaluating robustness in active view selection.

 These datasets contain large-scale and geometrically complex scenes with irregular camera distributions, but their difficulty also means that many methods fail outright.
 To filter such degenerate cases, we trained the FisherRF baseline under the standard scheme and retained only scenes where it achieved at least 17 dB PSNR, ensuring that the comparisons remained fair and informative.

-This procedure produced seven representative scenes: Horse, Truck, Francis, Ballroom, Barn, Ponche, and Playroom.
-The selected set spans both indoor and outdoor environments, and includes highly complex camera distributions (e.g., Ballroom, Ponche, and Playroom) that deviate substantially from the curated coverage of Mip-NeRF 360.
-These characteristics create more realistic stress tests for NBV strategies by introducing occlusions, scale variations, and unbalanced observations.
-A brief visualization of scene configurations and camera trajectories is provided in Sec.2 of this supplementary material.
+This procedure produced the following representative scenes: \textit{Horse}, \textit{Truck}, \textit{Ballroom}, \textit{Ponche}, and \textit{Playroom}.
+The selected set spans both indoor and outdoor environments and includes highly complex camera distributions (e.g., \textit{Ballroom}, \textit{Ponche}, and \textit{Playroom}) that deviate substantially from the curated coverage of Mip-NeRF 360.
+These characteristics create more realistic stress tests for NBV strategies by introducing occlusions, scale variations, and unbalanced observations. \rev{ In this section, we provide additional details on both the implementation of our method and the experiment setup used throughout the paper.} \cam{We first recap the FisherRF~\cite{fisherrf} uncertainty and expected-information-gain formulation we adopt in uncertainty estimation (Sec.~\ref{Supp:A_0}). } \rev{ Sec.~\ref{Supp:A_1}~to~\ref{Supp:A_4} describe the implementation details of the proposed physically grounded prefiltering, including the SA-Points generation (Sec.~3.1) and coverage estimation and encoding (Sec.~3.2). } \rev{ Sec.~\ref{Supp:A_5}~and~\ref{Supp:A_6} then present the experiment setup and dataset details, respectively. }